 About the Annual Information Statement

-While the ACNC is still legally operating, all registered charities must comply with their legal obligations, including submitting an Annual Information Statement each year.
+All registered charities must comply with their legal obligations, including submitting an Annual Information Statement each year.

 Who needs to submit an Annual Information Statement